Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-9_Sincere-Gratitude_Marshall-Rosenberg_transcript.md

 #### A lot of people tell me just how difficult it is for them to take in the gratitude.

-And I've asked people what makes it so hard?
+I've asked people what makes it so hard?

 There's various reasons why, people give me, but some of the most popular ones, some people will say, well, it's my duty to do that, you know, **why should I feel good about it, or take it in?
 It's just what I was paid to do or what I'm supposed to do**.

-So just as it's hard for us to express gratitude, if we have this thinking of obligation, duty, and that's why you do things and that's all, it's necessary.
+Just as it's hard for us to express gratitude, if we have this thinking of obligation, duty, and that's why you do things and that's all that's necessary.
 Just do what's right, because it's your obligation.

-So that means we often don't express gratitude, thinking it's the other person's duty and obligation, they shouldn't need any gratitude for it.
+That means we often don't express gratitude, thinking it's the other person's duty and obligation, they shouldn't need any gratitude for it.

 The same thing goes about receiving gratitude.
 If we've been educated to think it's our duty, we can't hear easily, how the person's life has been benefited by what we have done.
 We're not used to that.